nervosys/AutonomySim/docs/pages/autonomysim/coding_guidelines.md

-# Modern C++ Coding Guidelines
+# C++ Coding Guidelines

-We are using Modern C++11.
-Smart pointers, Lambdas, and C++11 multithreading primitives are your friend.
+We adopt the modern C++[11..23] standards.
+Smart pointers, lambdas, and multithreading primitives are your friend.

 ## Quick Note

-The great thing about "standards" is that there are many to chose from: [ISO](https://isocpp.org/wiki/faq/coding-standards), [Sutter &amp; Stroustrup](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md), [ROS](http://wiki.ros.org/CppStyleGuide), [LINUX](https://www.kernel.org/doc/Documentation/process/coding-style.rst), [Google's](https://google.github.io/styleguide/cppguide.html), [Microsoft's](https://msdn.microsoft.com/en-us/library/888a6zcz.aspx), [CERN's](http://atlas-computing.web.cern.ch/atlas-computing/projects/qa/draft_guidelines.html), [GCC's](https://gcc.gnu.org/wiki/CppConventions), [ARM's](http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.dui0475c/CJAJAJCJ.html), [LLVM's](http://llvm.org/docs/CodingStandards.html) and probably
-thousands of others.
-Unfortunately most of these can't even agree on something as basic as how to name a class or a constant.
-This is probably due to the fact that these standards often carry lots of  legacy issues due to supporting existing code bases.
-The intention behind this document is to create guidance that remains as close to ISO, Sutter &amp; Stroustrup and ROS while resolving as many conflicts, disadvantages and inconsistencies as possible among them.
+The great thing about 'standards' is that there are many to chose from: [ISO](https://isocpp.org/wiki/faq/coding-standards), [Sutter &amp; Stroustrup](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md), [ROS](http://wiki.ros.org/CppStyleGuide), [Linux](https://www.kernel.org/doc/Documentation/process/coding-style.rst), [Google](https://google.github.io/styleguide/cppguide.html), [Microsoft](https://msdn.microsoft.com/en-us/library/888a6zcz.aspx), [CERN](http://atlas-computing.web.cern.ch/atlas-computing/projects/qa/draft_guidelines.html), [GCC](https://gcc.gnu.org/wiki/CppConventions), [ARM](http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.dui0475c/CJAJAJCJ.html), [LLVM](http://llvm.org/docs/CodingStandards.html), [Epic Games](https://docs.unrealengine.com/5.3/en-US/epic-cplusplus-coding-standard-for-unreal-engine/) and probably thousands of others.
+Unfortunately, most of these disagree about basic things, such as how to name a class or a constant.
+This is due to the fact that the standards often inherit legacy issues in order to support existing codebases.
+The intention behind this document is to provide guidance that remains as close to ISO, Sutter &amp; Stroustrup and ROS while resolving as many conflicts, disadvantages and inconsistencies as possible among them.

+!!! note

+    Since we have dropped support for all other game engines, we will be refactoring our C++ code to better comply with the Epic Games standard for Unreal Engine version 5.3 or greater.

 ## clang-format